 Musk, who formerly held an H-1B visa, emphasized the necessity of improvements.
 He suggested eliminating employer limits on visa holders and implementing a merit-based system.

-Trump's supporters' worries about immigration have also been rekindled by the debate.
-Many of Trump's followers urge for tighter regulations, while Musk supports luring in top talent from around the world.
+The debate has also rekindled Trump’s supporters’ worries about immigration.
+Many of Trump’s followers urge for tighter regulations, while Musk supports luring in top talent from around the world.
 The growing conflict between nationalist sentiments and the demands of the tech industry is reflected in this rift.

 Verified procedures are used in legal immigration, such as the H-1B program, to bring in talented people to satisfy industry shortages.
 People who enter or remain in a country without the required authorization are considered to be engaging in illegal immigration.